top of page

 • Become part of a company that truly cares about both the employee’s and student’s happiness and success!

-COMPENSATION: $22.00 - $23.00 per hour DOE
+COMPENSATION: $23.00 per hour

 Keywords: Oakland Assistant Camp Director, Oakland Assistant Camp Supervisor, Berkeley Assistant Camp Director, Berkeley Assistant Camp Supervisor, Oakland Assistant Camp Manager, Berkeley Assistant Camp Manager, Oakland Camp Counselor, Berkeley Camp Counselor.
 This type of position may also be known as camp leader, camp teacher, camp instructor, camp coordinator, lead instructor, outdoor education instructor, summer camp nature instructor, outdoor programs instructor, outdoor education science instructor, naturalist, program coordinator, environmental educator, outdoor educator, outdoor program director, outdoor program supervisor, youth group leader, youth program supervisor, youth program instructor, youth programs lead instructor, program leader, program supervisor, lead camp counselor, elementary program leader, recreation leader, recreation director, recreation supervisor, summer instructor, summer program director, summer program supervisor, youth program director, and youth program supervisor.

-APPLY: Click the button below, providing your resume and a cover letter specifying why you might be a great fit for the Nature Camp Director in Call of the Wild Camps at Inspire Behavioral Learning®!
+APPLY: Click the button below, providing your resume and a cover letter specifying why you might be a great fit for the Assistant Nature Camp Director in Call of the Wild Camps at Inspire Behavioral Learning®!
 We look forward to connecting with you!

 start-path-bridge-begin-success.jpg